-In Figure 7, we look at the international liquidity conditions during episodes of large capital inflows, as captured by two measures of financial conditions in the US.
+In Fig. 7, we look at international liquidity conditions during episodes of large capital inflows, as captured by two measures of financial conditions in the US.
 First, we take the US real interest rate as a proxy for the international interest rate.
-The typical episode is preceded by a period of low interest rates, with the real Fed Funds rate significanly below its HP trend.
+The typical episode is preceded by a period of low interest rates, with the real Fed Funds rate significantly below its HP trend.
 The US interest rate then rises to or slightly above its trend level, although the standard error bands indicate that the level of interest rates during these episodes varies substantially.
 We do not investigate here whether low international interest rates have a causal role in generating episodes of large capital inflows.
 However, the pattern of low rates preceding such episodes is consistent with panel data evidence from Fratzscher (2012) that U.S. interest rates are an important driver of portfolio flows, as well as with the VAR analyses by Bruno and Shin (2013) and Rey (2013) showing that lower U.S. interest rates drive increases in cross-border lending by banks.

-Second, we test whether prevalent attitudes towards risk in major financial markets vary around the episodes that we identify, using the VIX index as a measure of risk aversion (Figure 7, right panel).
-As the episode begins, the VIX is on average below its long run average (the horizontal line in the graph), indicating that risk aversion is lower than usual when episodes begin.
-Risk aversion rises during the first two years before returning to its long run average around the time the typical episode ends.18 As with global interest rates, we do not examine in detail whether risk appetite is a cause of inflows episodes, but we do note that the pattern we uncover is consistent with the findings of Forbes and Warnock (2012) and Fratzscher (2012) as well as Rey (2013), who present evidence of a causal role for changes in risk appetite in driving cross-border capital flows.
+Second, we test whether prevalent attitudes towards risk in major financial markets vary around the episodes that we identify, using the VIX index as a measure of risk aversion (Fig. 7, right panel).
+As the episode begins, the VIX is typically below its long run average (the horizontal line in the graph), indicating that risk aversion is lower than usual when episodes begin.
+Risk aversion rises during the first two years before returning to its long run average around the time the typical episode ends.18 As with global interest rates, we do not examine in detail whether risk appetite is a cause of inflows episodes, but we do note that the pattern we uncover is consistent with the findings of Forbes and